 Market value of the Group's investment property is determined based on reports of independent appraisers, who hold recognised and relevant professional qualifications and who have recent experience in the valuation of property in the same location and category.

-Earned rental income is recorded in profit or loss for the year within other operating income.
-Gains and losses resulting from changes in the fair value of investment property are recorded in profit or loss for the year and presented separately.
+Earned rental income is recorded in profit or loss for the year within revenue.
+Gains and losses resulting from changes in the fair value of investment property are recorded in profit or loss for the year.